Mc-Zen/quill/src/decorations.typ

 /// them.
 #let gategroup(

   /// Number of wires to include.
+If negative, the end is counted from the back.
   /// -> int
   wires,

   /// Number of columns to include.
+If negative, the end is counted from the bottom.
   /// -> int
   steps,